Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 3.0

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (measured in megabytes per second) that can be transported across the external memory interface in a second.
-The number is calculated by multiplying the card's interface width by its memory clock speed.
-If the card has DDR memory, the result should be multiplied by 2 again.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (measured in megabytes per second) that can be transported past the external memory interface in a second.
+It's calculated by multiplying the bus width by its memory speed.
+In the case of DDR RAM, the result should be multiplied by 2 again.
 If it uses DDR5, multiply by ANOTHER 2x.
-The higher the card's memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+The higher the bandwidth is, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

 Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed in one second.
-This is calculated by multiplying the total amount of texture units by the core speed of the chip.
-The higher this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in one second.
+This number is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
+The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in one second.

-Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly write to the local memory in a second - measured in millions of pixels per second.
-The figure is calculated by multiplying the number of colour ROPs by the clock speed of the card.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate also depends on quite a few other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.
+Pixel Rate: Pixel rate is the most pixels the graphics card could possibly write to the local memory in one second - measured in millions of pixels per second.
+The figure is worked out by multiplying the number of ROPs by the clock speed of the card.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel fill rate also depends on quite a few other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices